Bentele1412/Traffic_Simulation/Notes.md

 * **Declined:** Parallelization --> file writings are issues to face
 * Bigger Phase shifts --> 50 secs per node
 * Random optimization starts
-* Handle more than 2 green phases + more than one red lane
+* **Freezed:** Handle more than 2 green phases + more than one red lane
-* Create different scenario
+* **Freezed:** Create different scenario
-* Waiting time calculated differently in paper than provided mean waiting time of statistics --> avg per intersection and then avg over all intersections
+* **In Progress:** Waiting time calculated differently in paper than provided mean waiting time of statistics --> avg per intersection and then avg over all intersections
+* compare SOTL and FIX + comparison to paper results --> Cycle based difficult due to flow switches --> phase shifts?
+* **Done:** ensure minCycleTime is never undercut
+* termination condition of HillClimbing
+* implement all platoon based algorithms
+* arterial network to validate CB and learn mor about AdaSOTL behavior --> verification
+* structure helperTwoPhases.py into more files

 ## Possible paper content